 With that in mind, here are five common mistakes people make in high asset divorce.

 1. Agreeing to Unfavorable Terms

 By the time you’re in the thick of it, you probably want to get your divorce done as fast as possible.
 It’s a heated, emotional time.
 Unfortunately, this too often leads people to rush to settle.

 People often give up assets they don’t have to in a mad dash to wrap things up.
 What looks like a good deal at first may not hold up on closer inspection.
 Don’t get impatient or reckless.
-This can lead you to leave assets on the table or agree to unfavorable terms in high asset divorce.
+This can lead you to leave assets on the table or agree to unfavorable terms in a high asset divorce.

 2. Acting out of Spite

 Hurt feelings, anger, and bitterness often come up when you end a marriage.
 You may want to lash out and punish your spouse.
-Many people try to use their divorce this way.
+Many people try to use divorce this way.
 These feelings are often natural and understandable, but they don’t usually make for a good divorce strategy.